nankg/MyRepo2/README.md

 # MyRepo2 -- 1st branch
-This is 1st branch of my second repo
+This is 1st branch of MyRepo2